-3) Effectiveness of Pre-training and Bounding Box Regression Strategy: We also carry out a comparison experiment with the tracking algorithm without offline pre-training strategy presented in Sec.IV-C and the bounding box regression Strategy to have a more comprehensive understanding of the presented tracker.
+Effectiveness of Pre-training and Bounding Box Regression Strategy: We also carry out a comparison experiment with the proposed tracking algorithm without offline pre-training strategy presented in Section IV-C and the bounding box regression Strategy.
 As shown in Table II, a CNN model without pre-training (only random weights in different layers) based tracker performs pretty bad.
 For a complex CNN, training samples extracted from the first frame only are far from enough.
-Thus, the DP and OP scores are pretty low, and most targets couldn't be located accurately.
-The bounding box regression strategy is useful for our tracking to improve the tracking performance.
+Thus, the DP and OP scores are pretty low, and most targets could not be located accurately.
+The bounding box regression strategy is useful for our tracker to improve the tracking performance.
 The DP and OP scores increase about 2.9 and 1.1 percent respectively.